webix-hub/docs/data/desktop/custom_component.md

 a) for fixed width return &#91;1;yourValue;1;-1&#93; <br>
 b) for fixed height return &#91;1;-1;1;yourValue&#93;

-- **$setSize** - defines behaviour and sizes of the specific elements of the component.
+- **$setSize** - defines behavior and sizes of the specific elements of the component.
 You should use this method if your component has a complex structure.
 Called as soon as the size of the whole component is set (after **$getSize** method).

 Let's consider some existing component, for example, window.
 It has a header and a body.
 Assume, you hide the header.
 The body of the window will keep the previous size but instead of the header you'll see empty space.
-To prevent this, you should specify a logic defining behaviour of the elements in such the situation.
+To prevent this, you should specify a logic defining behavior of the elements in such the situation.
 The appropriate logic must be specified in the method **$setSize**.

 ##A Custom Component